 The doctoral studentship is administered by the partner HEI.
 The studentship award pays the student's university fees and a maintenance grant in line with the standard AHRC doctoral awards for 3 years.
-In addition to the studentship award for fees and maintenance, Oxford University Museums also provides up to £2,000 per annum per student to cover the costs of travel between the HEI and Oxford, and related costs in carrying out research.
+In addition to the studentship award for fees and maintenance, Oxford University Museums also provides up to £2,000 per annum per student to cover the costs of travel between the HEI and Oxford and related costs in carrying out research or attending events and training organised by the CDP Consortium.